AzySir/Kube-Ansible-Challenge/README.md

 Set this environment variable ANSIBLE_HOST_KEY_CHECKING=false so that you dont' get prompted for fingerprints when sshing via ansible

+You must also set the IP addresses for each node inside of the inventory.ini when you have run the `make create` in

 ---

 ## IMPORTANT ARCHITECTUAL INFO